Boer foreign volunteers: Polish volunteers

 It is difficult to find out what was the number of Polish volunteers during the Second Boer War because Poles were treated in official censuses as Austrians, Germans and Russians.
 They were also limited by a considerable distance, and hence long and high travel costs.
 The Polish public sympathized with the situation of the Boers, and numerous Poles expressed a desire to aid their cause; in Poland, pro-Boer Poles collected donations to support Boers who were wounded in action and widows and orphans of those who were killed in action.
 Polish newspapers frequently published stories about Boer accomplishments in battles and stressed their peaceful attitudes, diligence and deep religiosity.
 All sectors of Polish society expressed hopes for a Boer victory, and carnival costumes of the uniforms of Boer generals proved immensely popular at carnivals.
 Numerous shop windows in Poland featured portraits of Boer leaders, with demand for these lithographs being so high that merchants who imported these portraits from the outbreak of the war supposedly gained immense profits from selling them.
-Because of the pro-Boer mood of the Polish public, one of the hotels in Warsaw at 17 Zielna St. was given the name "Pretoria".
+Because of the pro-Boer mood of the Polish public, one of the hotels in Warsaw, at 17 Zielna Street, was given the name "Pretoria".

 Germany and Russia supported the Boers, supplying them with weapons, as well as sending military missions and medical assistance to the Boers republics.
 Among this crowd of people there were Poles.

 Many came individually to defend a nation that found itself in a similar position to Poland.
 One can also include to this, immigrants who came to South Africa just before the start of the war, while others appeared as part of projects organized by Germany and Russia.

 Polish names appear in the lists of German volunteers fighting in the unit they formed (deutsch-burischen Freikorps).
-Among about 800 known German volunteers about 30 had Polish-sounding surnames.
+Among about 800 known German volunteers, about 30 had Polish-sounding surnames.

 More is known about two of them.
-Robert Jutrzenka and Ludwik Zalewski arrived in the South African Republic a few years before the start of the Second Boer War and took an active part in the armed clash in 1895 during Jameson Raid.
+Robert Jutrzenka and Ludwik Zalewski arrived in the South African Republic a few years before the start of the Second Boer War and took an active part in the armed clash in 1895 during the Jameson Raid.

 Other volunteers came as subjects of the Russian Tsar.
-Among them were two lieutenants Leo Pokrowsky and Eugeniusz Augustus.
+Among them were two lieutenants, Leo Pokrowsky and Eugeniusz Augustus.

-Both for the time of their stay in South Africa they were transferred to the reserve in December 1899.
-So they were not there as soldiers on duty.
-However, they were sent by their superiors to be together with other Russian officers to study the combat methods used by Boers and the British.
-Leo Pokrowsky remained in Africa, joining the guerilla Bittereinder.
+Both were transferred to the reserve in December 1899, for the duration of their stay in South Africa; thus, neither was in South Africa as a soldier on duty.
+However, together with other Russian officers, they were in fact sent by their superiors to study the combat methods of the Boers and the British.
+Leo Pokrowsky remained in Africa, joining the guerrilla Bittereinder.
 His last reportage is dated April 1, 1900.
-Later he devoted himself to fighting for the Boers' cause, which caused the dissatisfaction of his superiors.
+Later he devoted himself to fighting for the Boers' cause, to the dissatisfaction of his superiors.

 He was so impressed by the Boers' courage that he made their cause his own.
-His comrades stated that "he had the goodness and progress of the Boers closer to the heart than many Boers."
+His comrades stated that "he had the goodness and progress of the Boers closer to the heart than [had] many Boers."